-All RI Promise students must be enrolled full-time to receive program funding.
-For students who may have earned college credit(s) prior to full-time enrollment at CCRI, those credits may be applied to the 30 credits per year RI Promise eligibility requirement.
+For students who may have earned college credit(s) prior to full-time enrollment ("Full-time enrollment" means enrolling in at least 24 credits within all terms in an academic year toward an associate degree program) at CCRI, those credits may be applied to the 24 credits per year RI Promise eligibility requirement.
 Under no circumstances may a student use credits earned prior to full-time enrollment at CCRI toward the "full-time enrollment" program requirement.

-CCRI credit earned through dual and/or concurrent enrollment programs with partnering Rhode Island high schools will be counted toward the 30 credits students must earn in their first year to maintain RI Promise eligibility.
+CCRI credit earned through dual and/or concurrent enrollment programs with partnering Rhode Island high schools will be counted toward the 24 credits students must earn in their first year to maintain RI Promise eligibility.

-College credits earned through 1) Advanced Placement courses and/or 2) International Baccalaureate courses must be considered as part of an incoming student's Prior Learning Assessment (PLA).
-Credits that are approved through the PLA will be applied toward the 30 credits per year eligibility requirement.
+College credits earned through 1) Advanced Placement courses and/or 2) International Baccalaureate courses must be considered as part of an incoming student's Credit for Prior Learning ccri.edu/priorlearning/.
+Credits that are approved through the CPL will be applied toward the 24 credits per year eligibility requirement.

-Students who earned credits at a college or university other than CCRI prior to high school graduation or passing the HSED/GED must have their college transcript evaluated by the CCRI Office of Enrollment Services (OES) through the transfer review process.
-More information on the transfer review process is available on the OES website.
+Students who earned credits at a college or university other than CCRI prior to high school graduation or passing the HSED/GED must have their college transcript evaluated by the CCRI Records office through the transfer review process.
+More information on the transfer review process is available on the website at ccri.edu/onestop/records/transfers/tran_info.html.